• Skip to primary navigation

 How LWVN Funds its Work

-The LWVN funds its operations through membership dues and donations.
-A portion of membership dues are used to support national and state leagues, so donations are important to help support our activities.
-Donations can be made to the LWVN, the LWVMA, or the State Scharfman Education Fund.
+The LWVN funds its operations through the portion of membership dues paid to local leagues by LWVUS, and donations.
+Since LWVN only receives 20% of membership dues paid to the national league, donations are important to help support our activities.
+Donations can be made to the LWVN or the State Scharfman Education Fund.

-Donations to the LWVMA: The LWVN uses funds from the League of Women Voters of Massachusetts, a 501(c)(4) organization, to support our work to increase understanding of major policy issues through education and advocacy.
-Contributions to this fund is not tax- deductible.
+Donations to LWVN: LWVN, a 501(c)(4) organization, uses funds donated directly to us to support our work to increase understanding of major policy issues through education and advocacy.
+Contributions to this fund is not tax-deductible.

 Donations to the State Scharfman Education Fund: The LWVN uses funds from the League of Women Voters of Massachusetts Scharfman Education Fund, which is a 501(c)(3) corporation, a nonprofit educational organization, to conduct voter service and citizen education activities.
 Contributions to this fund are tax-deductible to the extent permitted by law.